 - Then, either:

 - Write a Yelp or Amazon review for each song based on the accuracy, credibility, relevance, and presentation of historical events and issues (see example Amazon Review template by Madeline Hill; make your own copy to remix).

-- Design a podcast, video, or website in which you discuss the following questions:
+- Or, design a podcast, video, or website in which you discuss the following questions:

 - Are these songs factual?
 To what degree?
 Do they leave anything out?
 How do they complement what you’ve learned in social studies classes?